Oct. 26, 2004

 verses lined up like hearses, metaphors juking, nouns zipping

-in my head like Corvettes on Dexadrine, French verbs
+in my head like Corvettes on Dexedrine, French verbs

 slitting my throat, yearning for James Dean to jump my curb.